 Over time, you’ll notice patterns when you look back over your writing.
-For example, you might see that if you don’t get enough sleep, you’re more prone to anxiety.
+For example, you might see that if you don’t get enough sleep, you’re more prone to anxiety, or you feed your alcohol addiction.
 Another familiar pattern people notice is a strong correlation between neglecting self-care and feeling low.

-You’re more likely to use drugs or alcohol or turn to an addictive behavior when you feel low.
-So understanding what lifts your mood is crucial to breaking the cross addiction cycle.
+You’re more likely to use drugs or alcohol or turn to addictive behavior when you feel low.
+So understanding what lifts your mood is crucial to breaking the negative consequences or the cross addiction cycle.